Dr Haley Gomez

 - Web Committee

 I obtained my first degree from Cardiff University in 2001 and stayed on to do my PhD with Prof Mike Edmunds and Prof Steve Eales, awarded in 2004.
 I obtained a fellowship with the Royal Commission for the Exhibition of 1851 to carry out post-doctoral research during 2004-2005.
 I then was hired here at Cardiff as a lecturer and was made a Senior Lecturer in July 2013.

-I am currently supervising Chris Clark and Simon Schofield in dusty galaxies and supernova remnants.
+I am currently supervising Simon Schofield in dusty galaxies and supernova remnants.
 I also co-supervise Subhajit Sarkar (main supervisor Enzo Pascale) on exoplanet research.
+My first PhD student Chris Clark successfully defended his thesis in Dec 2014 and is now a postdoctoral assistant in astronomy.